 At some point Joe decided he was going to leave that company to take a permanent job elsewhere, as he had a medical problem and wanted to get better insurance.
-When he told our employer of his plans, the employer came back and asked, "What if we make you a full-time employee here?”
+Upon telling my employer of his plans, the employer came back and said, “What if we make you a full-time employee here?”

 So they proceeded down the road to make Joe a full-time employee, but the process hit a snag.
 Because of his medical problem, my employer’s insurance wouldn’t pick him up.

-Sitting on the other side of the table, the employer thought they were talking about a contracting rate, and they were stunned that he had the balls to ask for $80 per hour -- remember, this was 1991.
-But since he was very good at what he did, they said, “We’ll have to get back to you.”
-Eventually they did get back to him -- giving him the $80 per hour they thought he asked for!
+Sitting on the other side of the table, the employer thought they were talking about a contracting rate, and they were stunned that he had the balls to ask for $80 per hour (remember, this was 1991), but since he was very good at what he did, they said, “We’ll have to get back to you.”
+Eventually they did get back to him -- and gave him the $80 per hour they thought he asked for!

 Yes, that’s $160,000 in 1991 money for the 2,000 work-hours in a typical year, not to mention the extra pay for overtime we always pulled, which was up to 20 hours per week.
-Working the math in my head, if you assume a cost of living increase of 4% per year, that “80" in 1991 would be worth over $320,000 in salary in 2012 -- without considering the overtime.
-Adding in the usual twenty hours per week of overtime we worked then, Joe would have made about $240,000 -- a salary of nearly $500,000 per year in 2012 money.
+Just working the math in my head, if you assume a cost of living increase of 4% per year, that “80” would be worth over $320,000 in salary in 2012 -- without considering the overtime!
+With the usual twenty hours per week of overtime we were working then, Joe would have made about $240,000 in 1991 -- a salary of nearly $500,000 per year in 2012 money.